Kentucky governor faces pushback over use of state aircraft

 “The fact that he responded with this log shows that they’re feeling the heat,” longtime Kentucky political commentator Al Cross said Friday.

-Bevin has worked to make himself a national player in conservative Republican circles, and he’s in a tough reelection fight against Democratic Attorney General Andy Beshear, the son of Steve Beshear, a popular former two-term governor who preceded Bevin in office.
+Bevin has worked to make himself a national player in conservative Republican circles, and he’s in a tough reelection fight against Democratic Attorney General Andy Beshear, the son of Steve Beshear, a former two-term governor who preceded Bevin in office.

 In recent days, Bevin’s handling of the aircraft issue has been criticized by a conservative talk radio host, lampooned by a cartoonist and ridiculed by Democrats.